OpenSwitchNOS/openswitch-ops-cli/docs/interface_user_guide.md

 Physical Interface
 ===================
+## Contents

 [TOC]
 ## Overview <a id="intfover"></a> ##
 This guide provides detail for managing and monitoring the physical interface present in the switch.
 All configurations work in interface context.
 When the interface is running, all the default configurations take effect.
-To change the default configuration, see [optional](#intfconfopt) configuration.
+To change the default configuration, see [Setting up the basic configuration](#intfconfopt).
 ## Configuring the physical interface <a id="intfconf"></a> ##
-###Setting up basic configuration <a id="intfconfbasic"></a> ###
+###Setting up the basic configuration <a id="intfconfbasic"></a> ###
-1. ++Change to the interface context++
+1. Change to the interface context.
-'interface *interface*' command changes the vtysh context to interface.
+The 'interface *interface*' command changes the vtysh context to interface.
 The *interface* in the command depicts the name of the interface, which is replaced with interface "1" in the following example.
 ```
 ops-as5712# configure terminal
 ops-as5712(config)# interface 1
 ops-as5712(config-if)#
 ```

-2. ++Enable the interface++
+2. Enable the interface.
 The 'no shutdown' command enables a particular interface on the switch.
 Once the interface is enabled, all other configurations take effect.
 ```
 ops-as5712(config-if)# no shutdown
 ops-as5712(config-if)#
 ```

-3. ++Set the interface speed++
+3. Set the interface speed.
 The 'speed' command sets the interface speed.
 Supported speeds are 1Gbps, 10 Gbps and 40 Gbps.
 Depending upon the interface type, these configurations may or may not take effect.
 ```
 ops-as5712(config-if)# speed 1000